scanner-research/rekall/test/README.md

-This directory contains tests for `esper/app/esper` using the Python3 [unittest](http://docs.python.org/3/library/unittest.html) framework.
+This directory contains tests for `rekall` using the Python3 [unittest](http://docs.python.org/3/library/unittest.html) framework.

 To add a test, add a new Python script and create classes that inherit from